zinwang/quark-engine/docs/source/quark_rules.rst

 New Quark Rules For DawDropper
 ===============================

 New Quark rules (#243 - #245) are now available.
-These rules target `DawDropper <https://www.trendmicro.com/en_us/research/22/g/examining-new-dawdropper-banking-dropper-and-daas-on-the-dark-we.html>`_\ , a malware family that installs additional apps.
+These rules target `DawDropper <https://www.trendmicro.com/en_us/research/22/g/examining-new-dawdropper-banking-dropper-and-daas-on-the-dark-we.html>`_\ , a malware family that downloads and installs additional APKs.
 Check `here <https://github.com/ev-flow/quark-rules>`_ for the rule details.

 With these rules, Quark is now able to identify the DawDropper malware family as high-risk.
 In our experiment, Quark achieved 100% accuracy and 100% precision.
 Please check :ref:`here <list-of-tested-apks-dawdropper>` for the APKs we tested.